Short Fiction by Cassandra Passarelli

 ‘Yuwa has a sore throat.
 Apologies!’ my Nigerian ex.

 Turning fifty isn’t joyful under normal circumstances.
 Today it feels irrelevant.
-All that planning for a party to end all parties; the room above the Colonel Fawcett, the soul band, caterers, invites, the fight with the pastry chef over less sugar in the chocolate mousse.
+All that planning for a party to end all parties; the room above the Colonel Fawcett, the soul band, caterers, invites, the fight with the pastry-chef over putting less sugar in the chocolate mousse.
 I’ve put it on hold.
 I always felt empathy for Mrs Dalloway, but at least her do wasn’t cancelled.
 There will be a party I tell my distraught friends, the band, Colonel Fawcett and the taciturn pastry cook.
 Who knows when.
 But there will be a party.
 Tonight there will be a get-together for whoever can make it.

 Sobered, I descend and stop by Waitrose for a sandwich, ominously reduced to a few pence.
 The headline ‘Loved Ones Will Die’ contrasts with the one seven days ago ‘First Coronavirus death in UK’.
 How rapidly things change.
 I sit by an installation, Forgotten Streams, of an underground river that once flowed through the City.
-Other days, the title might inspire a faint nostalgia, a reimagining of Shakespeare’s or Pepys’ London, teaming with hawkers, duchesses, and rogues.
-Today I eat my cheap sandwich wondering what we will forget about in days to come.
+Other days, the title might inspire a faint nostalgia, a reimagining of Shakespeare’s or Pepys’ London, teaming with hawkers, duchesses and rogues.
+On this Saturday, I eat my cheap sandwich wondering what we will forget about in days to come.
 Will we forget what it feels like to get lost in a crowd of Saturday shoppers on Oxford Street?
 To pack our bodies in rush hour’s warm anonymity.
 Sweat in one collective transpiration at a rave or Pilates class?
 Will the young not know the dubious pleasure of a one-night stand?

 How far can Britain go?
 Will we, like Korea, ban international flights?
 Could we, like Iran, prevent concerts or, like the Japanese, close schools?
 Might we copy Italy, anchoring people to their districts with police check points?
 Forbid our locals to watch the world go by from a café pavement as in France?
 Or go as far as China and haul away those with temperatures to enforced isolation?
 Coming of age against the backdrop of AIDS changed how we thought about intimacy.
 Will I grow old in a world where we keep one and other at arm’s length?

 They come.
 In ones, twos and threes till my house is throbbing.
 Childhood friends, those I’ve known since my twenties, work colleagues.
-Singles, couples, gay, lesbian, black, white, Jewish, and not.
-Twenty-somethings to fifty-somethings, with kids, without, in television or the arts, locals, Londoners.
+Singles, couples, gay, lesbian, black, white, Jewish and not, twenty-somethings to fifty-somethings, with kids, without, in television or the arts, locals, Londoners.
 My sister and my cousin.
 Most hesitate to hug and do a little dance instead, knock elbows or mime high fives.
 Others cling, as if for the last time.
 The vibe is good, noisy, assertive.
 We party.
 We drink.
 We smoke.
 We talk.
 OK, we talk about coronavirus mostly.
 Even when we talk about other things, it always comes back to the virus.

 Aileen bounds up the stairs full of laughter, hitting hips.